pyrv/pycontract/README.md

 ### `AndState`

 An `AndState` represents a conjunction of states.
-It is active as long as all of its sub-states are active.
 When an event occurs, it is passed to all active sub-states.
 If a sub-state transitions to an `ErrorState`, the `AndState` results in an `ErrorState`.
-If all sub-states transition to an `OkState`, the sub-state is silently removed from the `AndState`.
-An `AndState` can be created in two ways: using the `AndState` constructor or by using the `&` operator.
+If a sub-state transition to an `OkState`, the sub-state is silently removed from the `AndState`.
+An `AndState` can be created in two ways: by using the `&` operator or by using the `AndState` constructor.

 **Example:**

-This following state requires that the system is both LoggedIn and has AdminAccess.
+This following state requires that the user is both `LoggedIn` and has `AdminAccess`.

 ```python
 LoggedIn() & AdminAccess()